wakgill/mkg/_posts/2019-11-26-craig-harry-potter.md

 title: Craig Wright's 'Harry Potter and the Sorcerer's Stone'
 ---

-## Part 1
+## Chapter One: Nick Sznape

-Professor Nick Snape stood at the front of the room, looking criminally.
+Professor Nick Sznape stood at the front of the room, looking criminally.

 “There will be no foolish wand-waving or silly incantations in this class.
 As such, I don’t expect many of you to appreciate the subtle science and exact art that is potion-making.
 However, for those select few who possess, the predisposition…I can teach you how to bewitch the mind and ensnare the senses.
 I can tell you how to bottle fame, brew glory, and even put a stopper in death.”